hannobraun/fornjot/README.md

 ## About

-Experimental CAD system.
-The CAD system is a library, written in the Rust programming language.
+Experimental CAD system, written in the Rust programming language.

 The following models are currently available: